RMRRailfanner/Group-Participation-Guidelines/README.md

 **SAFETY:
 We want our community to be a place where our members can connect with optimism and civility, regardless of their identity or beliefs.
 To ensure that our community is a place where everyone feels safe and comfortable being here, the following is not allowed:**

-Child Endangerment: The community of Railway Adventures has a zero-tolerance policy for endangering minors, Including:
+Child Endangerment: Our Community has a zero-tolerance policy for endangering minors, Including:
 * Any predatory behavior, including attempting to befriend a minor in order to manipulate and exploit them (aka grooming)
 * Sexualizing minors in any way
 * Engaging in sexual conversation with or soliciting sexual material from minors